net-engine/.github/pull_request_template.md

 - [ ] Maintenance task (rake tasks or changes that do not change logic tha will affect the application behaviour)

 # How to test / reproduce

+## Assignee

+The author of the PR must be one assignee

+The person who has tested this in staging, is the second assignee

 # Screenshots